How Do Hospital Isolation Rooms Save Lives And Prevent The Spread Of Diseases?

 What is the difference between positive and negative pressure rooms?

 A negative pressure room contains atmospheric pressure that is lower than the surrounding environment.
 This lower pressure guarantees that particles, droplets, or pathogens will not flow out of the room when the door opens.
-This is the ideal scenario for a hospital isolation room and one of the chief reasons to implement one.
+This is the ideal scenario for a hospital isolation room and one of the chief reasons for implementing one.

 A positive pressure room is the opposite of this — it is a room with pressure high enough to force air from within it to flow out into the environment.
 This is important for immune-compromised patients who are not contagious but cannot be exposed to the same air as the rest of the hospital.